PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 shared-index collection median improved from 0.000041247s to 0.000001075s (38.37x).
 No model conversion or inference was run.

+Early native TFLite-import preference for WHILE and recurrent families now lives with the Torch-free fallback-selection policy.
+Export orchestration checks the fallback path and custom-op guard before invoking its short-circuit operator scan; the normal no-fallback path no longer materializes a complete root op-type set.
+Five hundred fixed-seed fallback decisions match checkpoint `8723f61` exactly, and the focused selection and architecture suites pass 100 tests.
+On a synthetic 2,000-op no-fallback graph, the decision median improved from 0.000035102s to 0.000000176s (199.44x).
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-